Quentin Jammer: San Diego Chargers

-During training camp he signed a new five-year contract extension that ran through the 2012 season.
+During training camp Jammer signed a new five-year contract extension that ran through the 2012 season.
 The 2006 offseason saw an overhaul of the Chargers' secondary after many disappointing years.
 The team signed former Carolina Panthers safety Marlon McCree as a free agent, and they spent a first-round draft choice on cornerback Antonio Cromartie.
 McCree's veteran presence had an immediate impact on the secondary, including Jammer, who surpassed his 2005 interception total in only the third game of the season.
 Although Jammer only recorded one more interception in the remaining 13 games, the 2006 season was his best and most consistent as a pro.
 Towards the middle of the season, Jammer showed signs of turning into a shutdown cornerback, and QBs rarely threw at him.
-He closed out the Chargers 21-14 win over Oakland on November 26 with an interception on the first play after the two-minute warning.
+He closed out the Chargers 21–14 win over Oakland on November 26 with an interception on the first play after the two-minute warning.
 He finished the season leading the team in interceptions with 4 and with a career-high in tackles helping the Chargers finished 13th in the league in pass defense.

 Jammer critics point to the 3rd and 10, long bomb Reche Caldwell caught in the divisional playoff game against the New England Patriots as a sign that Jammer was still not meeting expectations.
 Jammer, in blitz-scheme, short area press coverage, was not able to help the defense recover from an ineffective jailhouse blitz and Patriots' quarterback Tom Brady comfortably stepped up in the pocket to loft a deep strike to Caldwell.
 Despite Brady's completion to Caldwell, Jammer had a strong day limiting Patriot receivers, in the 2007 AFC Championship game against the Patriots, he had an outstanding performance, limiting Randy Moss to 1 reception for 12 yards, and intercepting Tom Brady once.

 In week 6 of the 2012 season, Jammer recorded his first interception returned for a touchdown in his career on a pass from Denver Broncos quarterback Peyton Manning.

 Denver Broncos

-On May 29, 2013, Jammer signed with the Denver Broncos.
-He became a free agent in March 2014 after one season with the Broncos.